NoLiMa: Long-Context Evaluation Beyond Literal Matching: Experiments

 \subsubsection{Needle Placement Depth Analysis}

 A common evaluation across NIAH-based benchmarks \cite{kamradt2023needle} examines the impact of needle placement within the context window.
-In Figure \ref{fig:depth_full_onehop}, we observe a "lost-in-the-middle" effect \cite{liu-etal-2024-lost} in 32K, where model performance dips when the needle appears in the middle of longer contexts.
+In Figure \ref{fig:depth_full_onehop}, we observe a ``lost-in-the-middle'' effect \cite{liu-etal-2024-lost} in 32K, where model performance dips when the needle appears in the middle of longer contexts.

-Additionally, Figure \ref{fig:depth_full_twohop} reveals a key phenomenon: longer contexts in more complex (two-hop) examples dampens the performance distribution over the full sweep depending on their length.
+Additionally, Figure \ref{fig:depth_full_twohop} reveals a key phenomenon: longer contexts in more complex (two-hop) examples dampen the performance distribution over the full sweep depending on their length.
 In vanilla multi-document or NIAH-based benchmarks \cite{kamradt2023needle, liu-etal-2024-lost}, models perform consistently well when the needle (or gold document) appears at the very beginning or end of the context window, with minimal impact from context length.
 However, in \framework, as task complexity increases in two-hop scenarios, larger context sizes shift the entire trendline downward toward zero, with performance declining even at the edges of the context window.

 To further investigate this issue, we devise an alternative setup that focuses on analyzing the last 2K tokens instead of sweeping across the full context.
 Therefore, we align the placement positions in the last 2K tokens for all context lengths (see Figure \ref{fig:full_vs_last2K_demonstrate}).
-This makes that for a certain token depth the only changing factor in each plotline would be the context length, which in turn means that the model has more tokens that can be attended to.
+This ensures that for a certain token depth the only changing factor in each plotline is the context length, which in turn means that the model has more tokens that it needs to attend to.